iPenguin/bare-metal-kubernetes/README.md

 # Bare Metal Kubernetes Cluster

 This repository contains the needed elements to setup a bare metal repository.
+It's currently in transition to Ansible 2.10+

 NOTE: This is not a production ready cluster as it does not configure multiple masters, nor does it configure an etcd cluster.